 What are the emerging niches within the nursing field?

-After completing an online nursing degree in Illinois, preparing for the job market involves several strategic steps.
-Begin with obtaining licensure from the Illinois Department of Financial and Professional Regulation (IDFPR), which requires passing the NCLEX-RN exam to practice as a registered nurse (RN).
+After completing an online nursing degree in Illinois, preparing for the job market involves several key steps.
+First, graduates must obtain licensure by passing the NCLEX-RN exam, a requirement governed by the Illinois Department of Financial and Professional Regulation.
+This step ensures eligibility to practice as a registered nurse within the state.

 What are the top skills employers look for in nursing degree graduates in Illinois?

-Employers in Illinois highly value nursing graduates who demonstrate strong clinical skills alongside effective communication abilities.
-According to the Illinois Board of Nursing, proficiency in patient assessment, critical thinking, and care coordination is essential for entry-level nurses.
+Employers in Illinois highly value nursing degree graduates who demonstrate strong clinical competency.
+According to the Illinois Center for Nursing, essential skills include critical thinking, effective communication, and proficiency in patient care technologies.
+These skills ensure nurses can adapt to fast-paced healthcare environments.

 How to find internships in Illinois relevant to a nursing degree?